wp-plugins/radio-station/readme.txt

 Add a New Show and assign it a Shift timeslot and Publish.
 Then check out how it displays on a single Show page by clicking the Show Permalink.
 Schedule Overrides work in a similar way but are for specific date and time blocks only.
 Depending on your Theme, you may wish to adjust the [Templates](https://netmix.com/radio-station/docs/Display.md#page-templates) used.
 You can also assign different [Images](https://netmix.com/radio-station/docs/Display.md#images) to Shows (and Schedule Overrides.)
 Then have a look at your Program Schedule page to see the Show displayed there also.
 Just keep adding Shows until you have your Schedule filled in!
 You can further [Manage](https://netmix.com/radio-station/docs/Manage.md) your Shows and other Station data via the WordPress Admin area.

 Next you may want to give some users on your site some plugin [Roles](https://netmix.com/radio-station/docs/Roles.md).
 (Note that while the default interface in WordPress allows you to assign a single role to a user, it also supports multiple roles, but you need to add a plugin to get an interface for this.)
 Giving a Role of Host/DJ or Producer to a user will allow them to be assigned to a Show on the Show Edit Page and thus edit that particular Show also.
-You can also assign the Show Editor role if you have someone needs to edit all plugin records without being a site Administator.
+You can also assign the Show Editor role if you have someone needs to edit all plugin records without being a site Administrator.

 There are a few [Widgets](https://netmix.com/radio-station/docs/Widgets.md) you can add via your Appearance -> Widgets menu.
 The main one will display the currently playing Show, and another will display Upcoming Shows.
 There is also a Current Playlist Widget for if you have created and assigned a Playlist to a Show.